dscran/DSSC_process/README.md

 ## Basic concepts
 The purpose of this library is to condense DSSC data following these basic ideas:
-* grouping by an arbitraty scan variable
+* grouping by an arbitrary scan variable
-* arbitray frame patterns within each train
+* arbitrary frame patterns within each train
 * rejection of single frames and/or trains

 ### grouping by another variable